Tax the Churches

 But no, it’s Columbanus, an Irish saint who lived from 540 AD to 615 AD.
 Recurring themes in the stories of Columbanus are virtue, women and beer.

-There’s much to be found on the Web about Columbanus, here’s one to get you started.
-And, of course, there’s a Wikipedia article.
+There’s much to be found on the Web about Columbanus and, of course, there’s a Wikipedia article.

 But near as I can tell there’s no Saint Alphonzo – as in Saint Alphonzo’s Pancake Breakfast, a zippy little number by the late Frank Zappa.